denis-ilchishin/neemata/README.md

 # Neemata
-Lightweight application server for nodejs, that uses threads under the hood for scaling.
-Suitable for rapid development, with isolated `vm` contexts and protocol-agnostic API.
+Lightweight application server for nodejs, that uses `node:worker_threads` and `node:vm` contexts under the hood for scaling and isolation.
+Suitable for rapid development using protocol-agnostic API.

 ***

 ### List of features
 1. Vertical scailing using `worker_threads`
 2. Support of HTTP and WebSockets protocols.
-With protocol-agnostic design, on client side just use `await neemata.api.findUser(id)` no matter of http or ws.
+With protocol-agnostic design, on client side just use `await neemata.api.findUser(id)` no matter of http or ws protocol being used.
 3. Task scheduler
 4. I/O intensive delayed task execution on separate threads
 5. On-fly instant hot reloading, without process/worker restart